Choosing the Correct Hip Lift

 For most male dogs, the conventional belly band fits in front of the hind legs, behind the penis.

-The penis shown here is forward of hind legs 1 to 2 inches.
+The tip of the penis shown here is forward of hind legs 1 to 2 inches.

 This dog will need the Conventional Hip Lift

-On 20-25 percent of male dogs, their penis starts farther back between their legs.
+- On 20-25 percent of male dogs, the tip of their penis starts farther back between their legs.
 The U-band shape provides an easy opening so they can urinate freely.The penis shown here is between or even with the front of hind legs.

 This dog will need the U-Band Hip Lift